mobizt/FirebaseClient/FAQ.md

 ### Q23: How can I restart the Realtime Database stream?

-#### A23: Normally Realtime Database stream task is running and stay in the queue in all network conditions.
+#### A23: Normally Realtime Database stream task is running and stay in the queue in all conditions.

-It can be resumed automatically (if it was stopped) without showing any notification status in the async result or async result callback.
+If network disconnected and re-connected, network connected but internet access was missing, and no events included keep-alive event received within 40 seconds, the Stream will be closed and restarted automatically as long as the async client's queue was running.

+The `stream time out`error will show in case time out (no events received within 40 seconds).

 If you are intend to totally remove the steam task from the queue, and stream is running, use `AsyncClientClass::stopAsync()`.
 If you are not sure that stream was running or stopped because of other tasks, use `AsyncClientClass::stopAsync(true)` to cancell all tasks and remove all tasks from the queue.